 There is no definite answer, but Slater Byrne Recoveries believes it will take 6 to 12 months, or even longer, depending on the amount of work the liquidator has to do to recover assets to be auctioned off.

-When our client filed the Wind-Up Application, it was still trading, apparently unaware of the winding-up order.
+When our client was in pursuit of the unwilling debtor which led to the filing of the Wind-Up Application, it was still trading.
+Apparently, unaware of the winding-up order.
 The court has appointed a liquidator who has taken steps to secure the debtor’s premises and assets, which appear to be substantial.
-Before the initial hearing in the Wind-Up proceeding, the debtor negotiated for another payment plan, but the client did not accept this plan.
+Before the initial hearing in the Wind-Up proceeding, the debtor negotiated for another payment plan.
+However, the client did not accept this plan.
 The debtor also engaged its own solicitor to seek an adjournment of the hearing.
 The adjourned hearing has passed and there is no sound from the debtor.
 The solicitor advised Slater Byrne Recoveries to hold the client’s file to wait for the initial creditors report to come in.

 What can we learn from all these?